UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson06/activity.rst.txt

    and access C math functions into the Python code.
 (This vastly improves the performance of the Great Circle code!)
 -  Dig into the compile and link steps required by Cython.
--  Work with setup files or any of the other methods to generate cython libraries.\ http://cython.readthedocs.io/en/latest/src/quickstart/build.html
+-  Work with setup files or any of the other methods to generate Cython libraries.\ http://cython.readthedocs.io/en/latest/src/quickstart/build.html
 -  Work with Cython
    profiling. \ http://docs.cython.org/en/latest/src/tutorial/profiling_tutorial.html